jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 **Spark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/spark)]: Evaluated Spark's functionality and performance with Zeppelin on Hadoop and re-implemented the [Data Analytics project](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/python_data_wrangling) using Azure Databricks and Spark Structured APIs; performed parallel data analytics on a cluster against customer transactional data to answer several business questions and identify important customer categories to help the client organization develop targeted marketing strategies.

-**Cloud/DevOps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/cloud_devops)]: Migrated the [SpringBoot App](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/springboot) to the Azure Cloud; used Azure Kubernetes Service to create 2 identical Kubernetes clusters to serve as development and production environments; deployed the application, scaled it up/down as needed, and exposed it to the outside world by using the Kubernetes API; used Azure Container Registry to build/store Docker images for better integration with Azure services; ultimately, automated the integration and deployment process by developing CI/CD pipelines for each of the environments using Jenkins.
+**Cloud/DevOps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/cloud_devops)]: Deployed the [SpringBoot App](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/springboot) to the Azure Cloud; used Azure Kubernetes Service to create 2 identical Kubernetes clusters to serve as development and production environments; deployed the application, scaled it out/in as needed, and exposed it to the outside world by using the Kubernetes API; used Azure Container Registry to build/store Docker images for better integration with Azure services; ultimately, automated the integration and deployment process by developing CI/CD pipelines for each of the environments using Jenkins.

 ## Highlighted Projects